 If you’re counting, that’s over 40 years after NARA began collecting electronic records.

 Certainly, the magnitude of the task is daunting.
 The range of formats and the frequency of updates — satellite imagery, for example, can change daily and even hourly — makes management at the agency level a nightmare.
 Agencies have been waiting for guidance for decades.
-They are assured that they will not have to wait much longer — just five more years.
+They are assured that they will not have to wait much longer — just buy ambien how to five more years.

 But in one five year span (2003-2007) the amount of electronic records in NARA’s custody exploded from 1 to 7 terabytes of data — an exponential increase that will no doubt continue, presenting ever more serious storage and retrieval challenges for the creating agencies and for NARA.